 Average Time of 9-Inning MLB Game Hits a New All-Time High

-Despite efforts by Major League Baseball to speed up the pace of play on the field, the average length of a nine-inning MLB game increased for the third consecutive season in 2021, reaching an all-time high of 3 hours, 48 minutes.
+Despite attempts by Major League Baseball to speed up the tempo of play on the field, the average length of a nine-inning MLB game grew for the third consecutive season in 2021, reaching an all-time high of 3 hours, 48 minutes.
 It took three hours, ten minutes, and seven seconds on average for a Major League Baseball game to be completed this season, up from 3:07:46 in the pandemic-shortened 2020 season and 3:05:35 in 2019.
 Baseball attempted to speed up the game by instituting a three-batter minimum for relievers last season in order to reduce the number of pitching changes.

 MLB teams employed an average of 4.43 pitchers per game this season, which is the same as they used in 2020.